-Pediatric Palliative Care Coalition (PPCC), a PA-based statewide coalition, is a volunteer group of professionals, parents, and community members who provide information and resources for families with children with life-limiting conditions.
+Pediatric Palliative Care Coalition (PPCC), a Pennsylvania-based statewide coalition, is a volunteer group of professionals, parents, and community members who provide information and resources for families with children with life-limiting conditions.

 Our mission is to provide resources to families, volunteers, and medical professionals caring for children with life-limiting illnesses.
 We look to a future where all children diagnosed with life-limiting conditions in Pennsylvania will have access to world-class palliative, hospice and end-of-life care.

 PPCC is a registered 501(c) (3) not-for-profit organization.

 PPCC relies on donations and grants to promote its mission.

 PPCC embarks on a capacity-building campaign to grow our organizational staff, financial resources and member engagement so we can provide enhanced resources and support for children, families and providers.

 Firefly Chats series is launched to virtually support and connect families.

 COVID 19 Virtual Town Hall series supports medical professionals during the pandemic.